GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGISlowRequests.rst

 not treated as a configuration error: the per-request bookkeeping runs and the records are constructed, but nothing reads them.

+Note that, like the telemetry reporter it feeds, this directive is not available on Windows.
+See :doc:`WSGITelemetryService` for details.

 Each slow-request record carries:

 * The originating process PID and worker thread ID.